November 14, 2017

 Although many systems are designed and modeled at room temperature, ask yourself how it will operate at 60-70°C (140-158°F) when the device is operating.
 Don’t wait until FCC certification time to find out.

-Stay tuned for Part 2 in our series, where we’ll address Wi-Fi design challenges around wireless interference/coexistence, and smart tips to overcome them.
+Check out Part 2 in our series, where we address Wi-Fi design challenges around wireless interference/coexistence, and smart tips to overcome them.